What is HRV (heart-rate variability), and what's a good number?

 How Vita uses HRV

 Vita reads HRV from your Apple Watch or WHOOP and uses it — together with resting heart rate and sleep — to compute your daily Recovery score and factor into your Body Age.
-Instead of a raw number, you get a plain-language read on whether to train hard or rest today.
+Instead of a raw number, you get a plain-language read on whether to train hard or rest today, and the AI coach references your HRV trend when you ask why you feel flat.

 FAQ